-- 1. Type file in the taskbar search box, and then select File Explorer. - 2.
+- 1. Select the Search icon in the taskbar, type file in the search box, and then select File Explorer. - 2.
 Select your hard drive designation.
 The hard drive designation is typically Local Disk (C:). - 3.
 Using the hard drive path you recorded earlier, open the folder that contains the update. - 4.
 Double-click the file that has an .exe extension (for example, filename.exe).